ToruNiina/toml11/README.md

    |         ~~~~~~~~~~~~~~ the actual type is string
 ```

-NOTE: In order to show this kind of error message, all the toml values has 1 shared_ptr that points the corresponding byte sequence and 2 iterators that point the range.
-It is recommended to destruct all the `toml::value` classes after configuring your application to save the memory resource.
+NOTE: In order to show this kind of error message, all the toml values have 1 shared_ptr that points the corresponding byte sequence and 2 iterators that point the range.
+It is recommended to destruct all the `toml::value` classes after configuring your application to save memory resources.

-### getting arrays
+### Getting arrays

-You can set any kind of `container` class to obtain `toml::array` except for `map`-like classes.
+You can set any kind of `container` class to obtain a `toml::array` except for `map`-like classes.

 ``` cpp
 const auto vc  = toml::get<std::vector<int>  >(data.at("numbers"));